 Please note: These guides are high resolution PDFs which are print-ready; meaning you can send them to FedEx Office, psprint.com or your local printer to professionally print them as 8.5 x 11 inch saddle-stitched booklets and share them with your local officials.
 You are also free to print them on paper, e-mail, or repost them.

-You can get a CD with the documents in the Toolkit, the resource library on the “Learn” page, and other “How To” manuals, sample adoption promotions, information guides, and more, as well as a signed copy of Redemption, the award-winning book about animals, and of Irreconcilable Differences: The Battle for the Heart & Soul of America’s Animal Shelters, in our Reforming Animal Control/Building a No Kill Community Packet.
+You can get a CD with the documents in the Toolkit, the resource library on the “Learn” page, and other “How To” manuals, sample adoption promotions, information guides, and more, as well as our documentary on the No Kill movement, a signed copy of Redemption, the award-winning book about animals, and of Irreconcilable Differences: The Battle for the Heart & Soul of America’s Animal Shelters, in our Reforming Animal Control/Building a No Kill Community Packet.
 It is an indispensable guide for those working to end the killing in their communities.
-The cost is $60.
+The cost is $70.